Ayoush/commit-history-modifier/README.md

 # comMIt-histoRy-modifIer
-Testing some Sub process for modifying commit history
+Testing some Sub process for modiFying commit history